3.1.9.29. TripleFrictionPendulumX Element

-This command is used to construct the TripleFrictionPendulumX element [KimConstantinou2022] [KimConstantinou2023] object, which is an extension of the TripleFrictionPendulum element [DaoEtAl2013] capable of accounting for heating effects on the frictional behavior of triple friction pendulum isolators.
+This command is used to construct the TripleFrictionPendulumX element [KimConstantinou2022] [KimConstantinou2023] [KimConstantinou2024] object, which is an extension of the TripleFrictionPendulum element [DaoEtAl2013] with added capability for accounting for heating effects on the frictional behavior of triple friction pendulum isolators.
 The horizontal behavior of the element is achieved by the series model, which consists of properly combined hysteretic/frictional and multidirectional gap elements.

 Three main modifications in the TripleFrictionPendulumX element include: 1) computation of the displacement and velocity histories at each of the four sliding interfaces of the isolator, 2) computation of the temperature history at each sliding interface, and 3) accounting for the dependency of the coefficient of friction on the instantaneous temperature at each sliding interface.
 The factorized friction model used in OpenSees element FPBearingPTV [KumarEtAl2015] is used to account for the effects of pressure, velocity, and temperature on the friction coefficients at each sliding surfaces, with the latter effect expanded to include more possible friction-temperature laws.
 In OpenSees element FPBearingPTV, the friction coefficient is given by equations (1) to (4) in which \(\mu_{ref}\) is the reference high speed coefficient of friction at the initial time \(t = 0\), initial temperature \(T_{0} = 20℃\) and initial pressure \(p_{0}\), \(a\) is velocity rate parameter \((= 100sec/m)\), \(p\) is the apparent pressure, and \(v\) is the amplitude of the velocity.